 Receiving a listing of available pieces makes it easier to add a few things you need to expand your place settings and add serving pieces.
 Different pieces were often distributed to various parts of the country when new making it difficult to obtain a truly complete set without a little guidance, especially when shopping for discontinued patterns or true antique china like that made by Haviland or other wares marked Limoges.

-Using China Matching Services as a Learning Tool
+Using Services as Learning Tools

 If you contact a china matching service to help you identify a discontinued pattern, remember to provide as much information as possible to obtain the best results.
 Look on the backs of dinner plates and serving pieces for the manufacturer, pattern name and/or a pattern number.
 When you call or e-mail, simply give the service this information.
 In turn, they'll probably be able to tell you a little about the manufacturer, production dates, whether it's still being produced and the pieces they currently have in stock.